yimingweng/genome_assembling_of_gelechiid_moths/note.md

 ###########################################################
 ```

-3. To further check the read quality, use FASTQC to get a look at the qulality summary.
+3. To further check the read quality, use FASTQC to get a look at the quality summary.
 ```
 [yimingweng@login2 raw_reads]$ sbatch hifi_fastqc.slurm Keiferia_lycopersicella_ccs.fastq.gz